Shared Modular Recurrence in Contextual MDPs for Universal Morphology Control: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) has shown to be very promising for robotic control \citep{levine2016end,kalashnikov2018scalable,andrychowicz2020learning}.
-In an effort to close the gap with real-world applications, a lot of work has focussed on RL agents that are able to generalize control to different tasks, e.g. manipulating different objects or acting in different environments.
+In an effort to close the gap with real-world applications, a lot of work has focused on RL agents that are able to generalize control to different tasks, e.g. manipulating different objects or acting in different environments.
 Recently, large datasets of robot trajectories have been established and are being used to train such generalizable agents by learning from demonstrations in an offline fashion with foundation models \citep{RT1,RT2,openx}.
-Several works show promising possibilities for a single model to adapt not only to different scenes and goals, but also to different embodiments that the model has seen demonstrations from \citep{crossformer,octo}.
+Several works show promising possibilities for a single model to adapt not only to different scenes and goals, but also to different embodiments that the model has seen demonstrations of \citep{crossformer,octo}.
 Zero-shot generalization to robots that were not seen during training, however, remains very challenging.

-Different robots may be suitable for various different tasks and environments.
+Different robot embodiments, or \textit{morphologies}, can have advantages over each other, dependent on their task and the environments they act in.
+It is infeasible to train a policy from scratch for every robot: training (or even fine-tuning) a policy for every new robot that we are interested in requires expensive compute, excessive use of data, and often tedious hyperparameter tuning.
+A universal controller that can generalize control to any robot morphology could drastically improve efficiency.
 The UNIMAL design space \citep{unimal} was developed for the evolution of diverse robots that can perform varied tasks.
-A universal controller that can generalize to any of such robots could drastically improve efficiency.
-Training (or even fine-tuning) a policy for every new robot that we are interested in requires expensive compute, excessive use of data, and often tedious hyperparameter tuning.
-The UNIMAL design space, for example, contains more than 1000 different robots.
-It is therefore suitable for the development and evaluation of RL agents that can control any robot with a single policy.
-Figure \ref{fig:robot_morphologies} shows a set of robots from the UNIMAL design space.

-By framing this problem as a multi-task RL \citep{MTRL_survey} problem, each robot can be considered a new task that has some specific \textit{contextual} features, such as the mass of different limbs and the topology of the robot.
-The goal in this multi-task setting is to learn a universal controller, that can control any robot on basis of its observations and context.
+It contains more than 1000 different robots, a small subset of which is shown in Figure \ref{fig:robot_morphologies}.
+The dataset of robots in the UNIMAL design space is suitable for the development and evaluation of RL agents that can generalize control to any robot.